TridKay99/Breezy-Front-End/README.md

 ### __Team Communication__
-Besides talking in person we would use slack to communicate.
+Besides talking in person we would also use slack to communicate.

 <p align="center">
  <img width="" height="345" src=https://imgur.com/VtZWySE.png></p>